LukasLabs/Shadowless/README.md

 Starting the Dashboard in Background:
 - Change directory to your ShadowlessDash folder Using `cd` command, Example: `cd /var/www/ShadowlessDash`
-- To run Shadowless, use `pm2 start index.js --name "ShadowlessDash"`
+- To run xalora, use `pm2 start index.js --name "ShadowlessDash"`
 - To view logs, run `pm2 logs ShadowlessDash`

 Making the dashboard runs on startup:
 - Make sure your dashboard is running in the background with the help of [pm2](https://github.com/Unitech/pm2)
-- You can check if Shadowless is running in background with `pm2 list`
+- You can check if Xalora is running in background with `pm2 list`
-- Once you confirmed that Shadowless is running in background, you can create a startup script by running `pm2 startup` and `pm2 save`
+- Once you confirmed that Xalora is running in background, you can create a startup script by running `pm2 startup` and `pm2 save`
 - Note: Supported init systems are `systemd`, `upstart`, `launchd`, `rc.d`
-- To stop your Shadowless from running in the background, use `pm2 unstartup`
+- To stop your Xalora from running in the background, use `pm2 unstartup`

-To stop a currently running Shadowless instance, use `pm2 stop ShadowlessDash`
+To stop a currently running Xalora instance, use `pm2 stop Xalora`

 # Credits
 <strong>1.1</strong> Our backend is heavily inspired by Heliactyl, and we extend our gratitude to their team for their exceptional work.